 - 150. Interpretation - 151.
 Effect and contents of attachment of earnings orders - 152.
 Application for attachment of earnings order - 153.
 Compliance with order by employer - 154.
 Application of sums received by Clerk of Peace - 155.
 Obligation of payer and employers to notify changes of employment and earnings - 156.
 Variation or termination of attachment of earnings order - 157.
-Enforcement of attachment of earnings order made in Dependencies
+Omitted